Lizzardis/Rasp-Pi-Hosts/README.md

 sudo sh get-docker.sh
 ```

-Once that has finished, you'll want to add the default Pi user into the Docker Group so that the 'Sudo' command does not have to be run every time:
+Once that has finished, you'll want to add the default Pi user into the Docker Group so that the `Sudo` command does not have to be run every time:

 ```
 sudo usermod -aG docker pi